 Hendricken graduate Keith Croft ’95 enters his eleventh season as head coach with a career record of 101-17, and his 2010-2016 teams are the only squads in Rhode Island history to win seven consecutive Division I Super Bowls.
 During this seven year championship run the Hawks have amassed a 76-6 won-loss record.
 Hendricken enters the 2017 campaign with great optimism.

-Coach Croft is ably assisted by Mike Green ‘85, Frank Pantaleo, David Haddeland, Mike Sackett, Antonio Almanda, Xavier Caruthers, Jason Hogan, Doug Jamiel, Darius Riccio, Patrick Gill and Joe Bucci.
-The JV team is coahced by Dave Haddeland.
-The freshman staff includes head coach Jon Stringfellow, Mike Quigley, John Manning ‘06, Bob Rakovic, Rondie Almeida, Sean Carroll, and Eric Stringfellow.
+Coach Croft is ably assisted by Mike Green ‘85, Frank Pantaleo, David Haddeland, Joseph Bucci, Jay Hogan, Mike Sackett, Doug Jamiel, Xavier Caruthers, Pat Gill, Darius Riccio, Jordan Monk and Antonio Almada.
+The JV team is coached by Dave Haddeland.
+The freshman staff includes head coach Jon Stringfellow, Mike Quigley, John Manning ‘06, Bob Rakovic, Rondie Almeida, Sean Carroll ’92, and Eric Stringfellow.
 The freshmen last won a state championship in 2014.

-With a challenging schedule, including away games against Iona Prep and a homecoming tilt against East Providence, as well as a big test versus La Salle Academy in the second week of the season, the pieces are all in place for another exciting season at historic Brother Feerick Field.
+With a challenging varsity schedule, including away games against New York power Iona Prep and a homecoming tilt against East Providence, as well as a big test versus La Salle Academy in the second week of the season, the pieces are all in place for another exciting season at historic Brother Feerick Field.

 Follow Coach Keith Croft on Twitter: @hendrickenfb